 This mandated hand holding means that those needing a simple data-base query run and simply to be told "That's under the author's name in Philosophy over there," tend to build up at the desk in hordes.
 And in these hordes on this night nobody's happy.
 Add to this stituation people actually calling on the phone with "information" requests and you can see the slow steam beginning to rise off the assembled.

 Your real need to know means nothing to the "information" clerks of Barnes and Noble.
 They must, MUST, comply with corporate protocol lest some corporate quality control spy find they are doing things efficiently according to the situation and fire them.
 They know they could make things run smoother, but they also know they can't.
 I understand this and, most of the time, I try to hobble my impatience and irritability out of empathy for their plight.
-Working retail on this day is not a stroll through a heaven of angels wings and hot chocolate.
+Working retail on this day is not a stroll through a heaven of angels wings, babies bottoms, and hot chocolate with teeny tiny marshmallows on top.

 However, this was the witching hour of Christmas shopping for me and I was getting ticked off as my, MY!, evening ticked away.
 The store was crowded and shabby by this point.
 The lines of my fellow sufferers (90% fellow male procrastinators) were long and growing longer.
 You could feel their nerve tissues fray and almost see the sparks glinting where the nerves were touching each other and sizzling.